Mallika Sherawat: Career

 Her 2008 releases were Ugly Aur Pagli and Maan Gaye Mughal-e-Azam.
 Both were unsuccessful at the box office.
 Sherawat's next Bollywood release was Double Dhamaal, which went on to becoming a moderate success at the box office, receiving 'above average' status at the box office, by Box Office India.
 She also appeared in item numbers in films such as Thank You (Razia Gundon Mein Phas Gayi), Bin Bulaye Baraati (Shalu Ke Thumkey) and in Osthe (Kalasala), which is a Tamil film.
 In 2012, she was featured in an item number in Tezz (Laila).
 Sherawat has also performed in Kismat Love Paisa Dilli, in which she will be playing a Haryanvi.

 On 23 October 2013 Mallika staring reality dating show called Bachelorette India - Mere Khayalon ki Mallika was aired which was adopted from The Bachelorette to find the perfect bachelor for herself.

 In 2009, Sherawat starred in a Hollywood film named Hisss, co-starring Irrfan Khan and directed by Jennifer Lynch.
 The story, based on the legend of Nāga, is an independent co-production between the United States and India.
 Endeavour Independent bought the distribution rights of Hisss.
 Sherawat promoted it with live snakes at the Cannes Film Festival 2010.
 Hisss was released in all major Indian languages on 22 October 2010.

 Sherawat starred in another Hollywood film, Politics of Love, aka Love, Barack, directed by William Dear.
 She plays Aretha Gupta, a devoted local Obama volunteer coordinator.
 The film is a romantic comedy set during Barack Obama's campaign for the US presidency.
 A first look of Love, Barack was unveiled by Sherawat at Cannes 2010.
 It was released in 2011.

 Sherawat won the 2008 Renaissance Artist Award at the 16th Annual Diversity Awards held in California.
 On 14 August 2009, Sherawat received honorary citizenship of Los Angeles in recognition of her career achievements and charitable work.

-In 2012 Sherawat featured with American pop star Bruno Mars in his parody video of Salt-n-Pepa Whatta Man for the comedy website Funny or Die.
+In 2012 Sherawat featured with American pop star Bruno Mars in his parody video of Salt-n-Pepa's "Whatta Man" for the comedy website Funny or Die.